 Transfer to obligor.
-A transfer of a right to income, discussed earlier, has occurred if the decedent (seller) had sold property using the installment method and the installment obligation is transferred to the obligor (buyer or person legally obligated to pay the installments).
-A transfer also occurs if the obligation is canceled either at death or by the estate or person receiving the obligation from the decedent.
+A transfer of a right to income, discussed above, has occurred if the decedent (seller) sold property using the installment method and the installment obligation was transferred to the obligor (buyer or person legally obligated to pay the installments).
+A transfer also occurs if the obligation was canceled either at death or by the estate or person receiving the obligation from the decedent.
 An obligation that becomes unenforceable is treated as having been canceled.